Apioperdon: Edibility

 The fungus is a choice edible when still immature and the inner flesh is white.
 Additionally, one guide says that the puffballs are edible when densely fruited.
 They can be used fresh, or cut into thin slices for drying, which can then be pulverized for use as a flavoring powder.

-Caution should be used as the similar-looking Scleroderma citrinum and other species of Scleroderma are inedible.
+Caution should be used as similar-looking species in Scleroderma (such as S. citrinum) are poisonous.